orta/memfs-or-file-map-to-github-branch/README.md

   /** Message for the commit */
   message: string
 }
-interface FileMap {
+/** Basically a filename to file contents map */ interface FileMap {
   [filename: string]: string
 }
 /**
- * Creates a bunch of blobs, wraps them in a tree, updates a reference from a memfs volume */ export declare const memFSToGitHubCommits: (api: GitHub, volume: MemFSVolume, settings: RepoSettings) => Promise<void>
+ * Creates a bunch of blobs, wraps them in a tree, updates a reference from a memfs volume */ export declare const memFSToGitHubCommits: (
+  api: GitHub,
+  volume: MemFSVolume,
+  settings: BranchCreationConfig
+) => Promise<void>
 /**
  * Creates a bunch of blobs, wraps them in a tree, updates a reference from a map of files to contents */ export declare const filepathContentsMapToUpdateGitHubBranch: (
   api: GitHub,
   fileMap: FileMap,
-  settings: RepoSettings
+  settings: BranchCreationConfig
 ) => Promise<void>
 /**
  * A Git tree object creates the hierarchy between files in a Git repository.
 To create a tree